 Loamy Soil is a mixture of sandy and clay soils and has the benefits of both making it easy to cultivate.

-Improving the soil with compost is when compost is spread over the surface of soil which has been cultivated to a rough tilth, It is forked into the soil a few weeks before its planted to improve soil texture and fertility before creating a fine tilth.
+Improving the soil with compost is when compost is spread over the surface of soil which has been cultivated to a rough tilth.
+It is forked into the soil a few weeks before planting to improve soil texture and fertility before creating a fine tilth.

 Tilth is a word that describes the prepared soil surface.
 A rough tilth is created by digging and a fine tilth is created by raking and levelling the soil ready to sow seeds.

-Mulch is a layer of material that is spread over the surface of the soil to supress weeds, conserve moisture and warm the soil.
-Materials include compost, leaf mold, straw or bark chippings.
+Mulch is a layer of material that is spread over the surface of the soil to suppress weeds, conserve moisture and warm the soil.
+Materials include compost, leaf mould, straw or bark chippings.

 Autumn digging techniques

 Single digging is suitable for cleaning the soil surface of any debris and weeds as well as aerating the soil.
-It will also expost pests such as slugs and snails and their eggs.
-By leaving heavy clay soil as lumps over winter the soil is protected from the damaging effects of the weather, it is this 'weathering' that beaks the soil down further ready for spring planting.
+It will also expose pests such as slugs and snails and their eggs.
+By leaving heavy clay soil as lumps over winter, the soil is 'weathered' (broken down further) ready for spring planting.

 Method for single digging

-Mark out a rectangular plot and mentally divide it in two strips.
-Dig a small trench 30cm wide and a spades depth deep from one end of the strip until empty.
+Mark out a rectangular plot and mentally divide it into two strips.
+Dig a small trench 30cm wide and a spade's depth deep from one end of the strip until empty.
 Place this soil in a wheelbarrow or put to one side.

-Next make a new trench the same size immadiately behind it, dropping this soil into the trench you made previously.
-You may need to break it up alittle.
+Next make a new trench the same size immediately behind it, dropping this soil into the trench you made previously.
+You may need to break the soil up a little.

-Working backwards (so you never step on freshly dug soil) continue down the first strip and back up the second one, turning each trnch into the one before it.
+Working backwards (so you never step on freshly dug soil) continue down the first strip and back up the second one, turning the soil from each trench into the one before it.

-At the end fill the final trench with the soil that you had put aside or in a whellbarrow at the beginning.
+At the end fill the final trench with the soil that you had put aside or in a wheelbarrow at the beginning.

 Method for double digging